 I hope everyone has a truly Merry Christmas .
 I know it's a joyous time of the year for many and a busy time too.
 I also know many people struggle with holiday blues and depression.
 My prayers go out to you.
 It's a difficult time of year to those who have lost a loved one, who have financial problems, or for a variety of other reasons.
 I remember as a single Mom years ago when my sons were small it was a very hard time for me.
 I am a Christian and love Jesus, but still struggled with holidays due to lack of funds, stress, and another reasons.
 I can offer my sympathy and lift you up in prayer for those who are struggling

 I do think it's important to share a resource I wish I had 20 years ago.
 Most communities have a food pantries but my church offers a wonderful blessing of a generous food pantry.
 They treat you with respect and you honestly get to "shop" for what you need from the pantry.
 You are welcome even if not a member.
 They serve the Downriver communities.
 Just show your id (license or state ID), but they don't turn anyone away.
 They will help you load your food into the car.
 They give much more than can goods.
 They have eggs, milk, frozen foods and even some meat etc. You are welcome to visit once a month.
 If you are member to the church once a week.
 I have recently had someone near and dear to my heart use their services and it was a good experience for them even though they felt a bit sheepish.
 That is understandable.
 Most people feel a bit awkward reaching out for this kind of help.
 However, the staff treat you with dignity and respect and truly understand hard working people can fall upon hard times.
 I have had others friends use their services as well.
 I know back in my struggling days if such a pantry experience had existed I would have utilized it gratefully.
-I like to this of it this way: You may need the services now, but at some point in your life you may be able to return the favor and donate food or recommend the pantry to someone else when you no longer need it.

 For Those In need "The Open Arms Food Pantry" is open Wednesdays, 5:30-7:30 pm, at our Trenton campus (5699 Fort Street).
-We serve not only Southpoint attendees, but also people who meet the federal low-income guidelines that live east of I-275, between I-94/Outer Drive and Ready Road/South Huron River Drive.
+We serve not only church attendees, but also people who meet the federal low-income guidelines that live east of I-275, between I-94/Outer Drive and Ready Road/South Huron River Drive.
 We provide some perishable items in addition to a standard assortment of non-perishables.

 To Donate See the list of requested donations below.
 Drop non-perishable donations in the designated bins at any Southpoint campus.
 We do not accept outdated food items, or glass jars.
 Thank you for checking!
 Any questions, email firstname.lastname@example.org.